Child Custody Battles in Arizona – A Complete Guide

 Joint Child Custody

 Joint child custody is not a term used in the Arizona Revised Statutes.
-When someone refers to joint child custody, they may be speaking of a joint legal decision-making settlement.
-This arrangement means both parents share the decision-making responsibilities with neither holding a superior position or “final say” regarding specified decisions.
+When someone refers to joint custody, they may be speaking of a joint legal decision-making settlement.
+This arrangement means both parents share the decision-making responsibilities with neither holding full custody, a superior position or “final say” regarding specified decisions.
 In some states, joint child custody may also refer to a physical custody agreement where each parent enjoys approximately 50% of parenting time.

 Primary Child Custody